Agasper/django-google-play-check-payment/README.md

 #Check any Google Play Payment

-To use this source u must retrieve [payment token](http://developer.android.com/google/play/billing/billing_reference.html) from google play purchases.
+To use this source you must retrieve [payment token](http://developer.android.com/google/play/billing/billing_reference.html) from google play purchases.

 ##Installation